ildar-shaimordanov/psubst/README.md

 Great advantage of the tool is independency of existence or lack of the trailing backslashes.
 It means that incorrect examples described earlier in this article will work always – incorrect input arguments will be transformed to the required format and the command will execute substitution successfully.
 Nevertheless the standard command works with the slashes in a path correctly, the script transforms these to backslashes usual in Windows.

-## New shortcomings
+## Some shortcomings

 Are there own shortcomings?
 Yes, a bit of them!
 There are:

 * this is batch script and it works a bit slower than binary analog;
-* there is quite weak probability to run the script twice with different arguments and disturb results of both;
+* ~~there is quite weak probability to run the script twice with different arguments and disturb results of both~~.
+  In fact, it's not this script issue.
+It's the issue of any tools having access to any resources at the same time;
-* there is weak probability to break the script execution when disk is already created but the registry is not updated yet.
-To be honest, it's not lack of this script because managing the drives and updating the registry are two separate independednt actions.
+* ~~there is weak probability to break the script execution when disk is already created but the registry is not updated yet.
+To be honest, it's not lack of this script because managing the drives and updating the registry are two separate independednt actions~~.
+  And it's not the real issue of this script.
+Every tool implementing a complicated functionality that consists of two ore more steps can be stopped and not complete its work.

 # Related links